 How Queer Zine Library and Queer Newham are advocating for awareness, inclusion and support within the Royal Docks community

-This project has been developed by two great organisations, Queer Zine Library and Queer Newham.
-We catch up with them both to find out more about the project and what they do to benefit the community.
+This project was developed by two great organisations, Queer Zine Library and Queer Newham.
+We caught up with them both to find out more about the project and what they do to benefit the community.

 Can you tell us a little bit about Queer Zine Library and Queer Newham?

 Queer Zine Library is a UK-based, volunteer-run, DIY and mobile zine library celebrating radical LGBTQIA+ self-publishing.
 The library can be found either touring community spaces in major cities across the UK and, when this isn’t possible, it is housed in a North London flat.
 Queer Zine Library focuses on bringing LGBTQIA+ themed zines to spaces across the UK where community members might require support from likeminded peers and benefit from shared stories through zines.
 Its volunteers want zines to take up space in places where there might be less queer representation, in the hope that they will be seen and used by people who need them.

 Queer Newham is a local initiative formed in 2018 to raise awareness of gender equality and support the well-being of the LGBTQIA+ community in Newham.
 The organisation and the team behind it believes our borough can become a safer and friendlier place for queer people to "live, work and stay".

 Queer Newham wants to challenge prejudice and dismantle hate through raising awareness on LGBTQIA+ issues, creating partnerships with organisations, educational institutions and faith groups, as well as promoting open conversations between residents and providing information on gender and sexual diversity.